 Identify the Root Cause

 Fatigue is a direct result of one thing: excessive repetition.
 If you jog outside, mile after mile, your body will grow weak and exhausted.
-If you listen to the same pop song on the radio every morning, day in and day out, it’s eventually going to become annoying.
+Also, if you listen to the same pop song on the radio every morning, day in and day out, it’s eventually going to become annoying.
 If repetition is the root cause of all fatigue, what you need to find in your content and social strategy is some form of repetition that is wearing on your audience’s minds.

 These are a few examples of repetition that can grow tiresome over an extended period of time: